-1. The panel shall interpret the covered provisions in accordance with customary rules of interpretation of public international law, including those codified in the Vienna Convention on the Law of Treaties, done on 23 May 1969.

-2. The panel shall also take into account relevant interpretations in reports of WTO panels and the Appellate Body adopted by the Dispute Settlement Body of the WTO.

-3. Reports and decisions of the panel shall not add to or diminish the rights and obligations of the Parties under this Agreement.
+- 1. The panel shall interpret the covered provisions in accordance with customary rules of interpretation of public international law, including those codified in the Vienna Convention on the Law of Treaties. - 2.
+The panel shall also take into account relevant interpretations in reports of WTO panels and the Appellate Body adopted by the Dispute Settlement Body of the WTO. - 3.
+Reports and decisions of the panel shall not add to or diminish the rights and obligations of the Parties under this Agreement.